arolle/basex-docu/README.md

 - break br-tags -- deleted at present
 - table widths -- cells have same width at present as colwidth is deleted in 9
 - special chars, i.e. ⌘ is replaced by #
+- implement authentication to API (neccessary if more than 500 articles available)